kinkscene/kinkscene.github.io/content/notes/SF Citadel.md

 ---
-title: 'SF Citadel'
+title: SF Citadel (closed)
 tags:
-- venues
+  - venue-public
 ---

 The SF Citadel was a kink venue in the Tenderloin neighborhood.
 They closed in 2020.